johnnynguyen2104/VehicleTrackingAPI/README.md

 + Using Docker to dock this project for further deployment and easier to deliver.

++ Something that I haven't figured it out :D!

 ## References
 * [CQRS](https://martinfowler.com/bliki/CQRS.html)
 * [More CQRS](https://sookocheff.com/post/architecture/what-is-cqrs/)